TMan92/KinectBubblePoppingExerciseGame/README.md

 # After cloning or downloading the game

-1. Open in Unity Hub
+1. Open the game in Unity Hub
 2. Navigate to the Scenes folder
-3. Drag the Home Screen scene into the navigation pane
+3. Drag the Home Screen scene into the hierarchy pane
+4. Remove the default scene from the hierarchy pane
-4. Play the scene
+5. Press Play on the Home Screen scene
-5. Choose New Game
+6. Choose New Game which will load the Character Selection scene
-6. Choose a Charater to play as and press play.
-This will then load the main game scene
+7. Choose a Charater to play as and press play, which will then load the main game scene

 # How to play the game